-High fidelity archiving for IBM Notes databases
+High fidelity archiving for HCL Notes databases

 Create open XML format archives for long term storage

 Open XML format allows long term storage of data and design with no need for recurring runtime or server costs, and no tie-in to any vendor.
 Archives can be explored with any XML reader.
 Unlike CSV archives, the XML format faithfully represents rich text and file attachments.
 If you've ever wished you could just export Notes databases to CSV and maintain rich text and attachments, this is the answer.

 The archive captures both data as well as application design